GPO Marker Posts

 - Search on roads that have not had their route changed, or been widened, since the 1930s.

-- In town centres, they may be on much smaller roads that might once have linked important town-centre locations
+- In town centres, they may be on much smaller roads that might once have been a shorter route, caused less inconvenience when digging up, or taken

-- Out of towns, markers are relatively rare, but might exist where a trunk route passed the site of a country estate or large farm
+- Out of towns, markers are relatively rare, but might exist where a trunk route passed alongside a wall or past a farm; on "wild" verges they have

 - Marker posts are easiest to find when alongside old walls; stone walls are less likely to be rebuilt than brick